 Locations: Beaches in Whatcom and Skagit counties.
 Expected Hours: Varies, generally about 5 hours per survey.
 Trainings: 4.5 hour trainings around April or May each year.
-Dates: May through August.
-Make sure to read the monthly email newsletter for dates and details.
+Dates: Two per Aquatic Reserve (Cherry Point and Fidalgo Bay) each summer between May and August.
 Description: Since 2013, intertidal monitoring surveys have collected data on beach elevation profiles along with species presence/ absence and abundance.
 Volunteers mostly help with species percent covers and counts in the quadrats.
 Lead naturalists are present to help answer any questions.
 This is part of a long-term monitoring project.